Technical Review by

 We think CyberArk is a standout option for enterprises that need to manage both workforce SSO and privileged access under one roof.
 If your organization deals with sensitive systems and needs strong audit trails alongside SSO, CyberArk is well worth considering.
 It’s best suited for larger enterprises with dedicated security teams.

-Microsoft Azure Active Directory (Azure AD) is one of the most widely used Single Sign-On applications, being used as way to enable users to log into multiple accounts with their Office 365 user details.
-The platform is a cloud based identity and access management service, which allows employees to sign-in to Office 365, the Azure portal (Azure being Microsoft’s cloud application services) and thousands of other SaaS applications.
+Microsoft Entra ID (formerly Azure Active Directory) is one of the most widely used single sign-on platforms, enabling users to log into multiple accounts with their Microsoft 365 credentials.
+The platform is a cloud-based identity and access management service which allows employees to sign in to Microsoft 365, the Azure portal, and thousands of other SaaS applications.

 Entra ID is praised for its deep Microsoft integration and the size of its app gallery.
 Something to be aware of is that the licensing model can be complex; many advanced features like conditional access and identity governance require Premium P2 licensing.
 Reviews also note that configuring conditional access policies requires careful planning to avoid locking out users.